thecodepixi/Code-Cafe-Online_Code-of-Conduct/README.md

 ### Code Cafe Online observes and enforces the following:

 _We recognize that everyone makes mistakes.
 We are forgiving, but not lenient.
-Repeated violations of these rules and regulations will result in actions deemed appropriate by admins and moderators, including warning the offender and permanent explusion from community spaces._
+Repeated violations of these rules and regulations will result in actions deemed appropriate by admins and moderators, including warning the offender and permanent expulsion from community spaces._

 1. **THIS IS A SAFE SPACE.**
    - We aim to be a safe space for all of our members.
 We consider impact before intent, and prioritize the safety of marginalized people over the comfort of the privileged.
 This means that, especially as a cis/straight/white person, you might be called out on problematic behavior.
 Do not confuse the discomfort this brings with being ‘unsafe’.
    - We expect you to get explicit, enthusiastic consent for any manner of contact, including sexual attention, and simulated physical contact in online conversations.
 Respect boundaries, including, but not limited to, the withdrawal of consent at any time.
 2. **WE ARE INCLUSIVE.**
-   - Do not engage in racist, homophobic, transphobic, ableist, sexist, ageist, or otherwise exclusionary behavior, including, but not limited to, any and all forms of shaming, erasure, gaslighting, and victim blaming.
+   - Do not engage in racist, homophobic, transphobic, ableist, sexist, ageist, or otherwise exclusionary behavior, including, but not limited to, any and all forms of shaming, erasure, gaslighting, and victim-blaming.
    - Do not make exclusionary jokes, not even ironically.
    - Do not use offensive, exclusionary, or harassing language.
 3. **WE ARE INTERSECTIONAL.**